alekhya-070/SQL-Data-Cleaning-Layoff-Data-Analysis-Project/README.md

 Perform exploratory data analysis to identify patterns and trends.
 Use the cleaned data to build visualizations or dashboards for insightful reporting.
 Explore predictive modeling opportunities based on layoff trends.

+EDA:
+This project involves exploratory data analysis (EDA) of global layoff data stored in a SQL database.
+It identifies trends, patterns, and insights, such as the largest layoffs, affected industries, locations, and temporal patterns.
+The goal is to derive actionable insights and support strategic decision-making.